Ochilnik/Ochilnik/README.md

 -->

 # Andrii Cherniavskyi
-## PROJECT MANAGER
+## QA ENGINEER / PROJECT MANAGER

 ### Summary
 Project manager with 30 years of design experience, including almost 20 years of successful management experience.
 During this time, under my leadership, more than a hundred projects of contemporary automated control systemswere developed, manufactured and successfully implemented for the customer.
 Knowledge and practical experience in the development of project documentation, project management, and theorganization of team work have been repeatedly confirmed by professional competence certificates.
-I continue to acquire knowledge in professional and related fields, such as automated control systems, manual andautomated testing, programming, IT support, system administration, project management, etc.
+I continue to acquire knowledge in professional and related fields, such as automated control systems, manual and automated testing, programming, IT support, system administration, project management, etc.